 Sound Design For Games Tutorial

 Learn To Compose Music and Produce Sound FX For Games

-In this fantastic new course, you'll learn everything you need to know about composing music and sound tracks for the ever growing gaming industry, all taught by Piotr Nowotnik who has over 10 years experience within the industry.
-Learn everything from knowing what time signatures work with what style of game, through to learning how to produce an 'armour hit' sound with household items.
+In this fantastic new course, you'll learn everything you need to know about composing music and soundtracks for the ever growing gaming industry, all taught by Piotr Nowotnik who has over 10 years experience within the industry.
+Learn everything, from knowing what time signatures work with what style of game, through to learning how to produce foley.
 Jump in now to this highly engaging and fun course.

 Module 1 - Intro, Tools & Templates

 Piotr introduces you to the course and the theoretical background of using sound in video games and the idea of a “sense of place”.
 As sound designers, he explains we have to create 3 elements 1.Sound FX 2.Ambience 3.Music.
 He continues with the classification of audible elements of a game soundtrack, explains terms such as diegetic and gives an overview of tools, programs and libraries useful in creating audio for games.
 He shows methods behind online collaboration and overall workflow management.
 He finishes the module by introducing you to creating and using templates in Cubase 9 as a way of streamlining the workflow.

 Module 2 - Idiomatic Sound & Music

 This section deals with the very important role of Idiomatic music.
 If you're not sure, it's writing music for specific gaming or mood types.
 For example a fantasy game would have orchestral instruments, a sport / racing game would probably have upbeat electronic music etc. But we can also put our own stamp on these stereotypes and still achieve our audience's expectations.